ItsAuraCrypto/Aura/README.md

   "transaction_id": "txn_12345"
 }

-## Contributing
+## 🤝 Contribution

 We welcome contributions to Aura Core!
-To contribute:
+Here’s how you can help:
-	1. Fork this repository.
+	1. Fork this Repository:
+Create your own copy of the project.
-	2. Create a new branch for your changes.
+	2. Create a New Branch:

+git checkout -b feature/your-feature-name

-	3. Make and test your changes.
+	3. Make and Test Changes:
+	•	Write clean and efficient code.
+	•	Add appropriate tests for your changes.
-	4. Submit a pull request with a clear description of the changes.
+	4. Submit a Pull Request:
+	•	Describe your changes clearly.
+	•	Submit your PR for review.

-## Development Process
+## Development Guidelines

-	•	The master branch is updated regularly but may not always be stable.
+	•	Follow our Code of Conduct.
-	•	Stable versions are indicated by release branches and tags.
+	•	Ensure all new features are tested and documented.
+	•	Use descriptive commit messages and adhere to the project’s coding style.

-## Testing
+## ⚙️ Testing

-Testing and review are critical for maintaining project quality:
+Testing is critical for maintaining the quality of Aura Core.
+Follow these steps to run tests:
-	1. Write and run unit tests for any new code.
+	1. Unit Tests:
-	2. Use the following command to execute unit tests:
+Run the unit tests:

 ctest

+	2. Functional Tests:
-	3. For regression and integration tests (written in Python), run:
+For regression and integration tests (written in Python), execute:

-build/test/functional/test_runner.py
+python build/test/functional/test_runner.py

-## Security Notes
+## 🔐 Security Notes

-	•	Securely store your node’s private keys.
+To maintain the security of your Aura Core node:
+• Secure Private Keys: Store private keys in a secure location.
-	•	Use firewalls and VPNs to protect your network.
+• Firewall Protection: Use firewalls and VPNs to protect your network.
-	•	Keep dependencies updated to avoid vulnerabilities.
+• Update Regularly: Keep dependencies and the Aura Core software updated to avoid vulnerabilities.

-## License
+## 📜 License

-Aura Core is licensed under the MIT License.
+Aura Core is licensed under the MIT License, ensuring openness and freedom to use, modify, and distribute the code.
 See the LICENSE file for details.

+## 🌌 Acknowledgments

+Aura Core is inspired by groundbreaking projects like Bitcoin and Ethereum.
+We extend our gratitude to the open-source community for their continuous support and innovation.

+Together, let’s shape the future of decentralization and innovation! 🚀